-The period of great change in the Ottoman State "the Tanzimat period" was initiated by the Sultan Abdul Medjit (1839-1861) and his Act, "The Hati Sherif" in the year 1839 which was ratified and later expanded to the Hati Humayim in 1856.
-This period is partly overlapped with the administration of Abdul Hamit B' (1876-1909).
-The consequence of these reforms affected the economy, with an increase in trade with Europe, a more intense penetration of Western business firms, and a re-organization of local agricultural produce with a hope for the Empire's survival6 as well as political, economic and social effects particularly with regard to the non-Muslim population.
+The Tanzimat3 period was a period of great change in the Ottoman state and was initiated by the Sultan Abdul Medjit (1839-1861) and his Act, the Hati Sherif in the year 18394 which was ratified and later expanded to the Hati Humayim in 1856.5 This period partly overlaps with the administration of Abdul Hamit B' (1876-1909).
+The consequence of these reforms affected the economy with an increase in trade with Europe, a more intense penetration of western business firms and a re-organization of local agricultural produce with a hope for the Empire's survival6 as well as political, economic and social consequences particularly with regard to the non-Muslim population.
 Thus the most serious repercussions of the reforms was the future of social development.
 Greek-Turkish relations were therefore directly connected with the existence of Crypto-Christians within the Ottoman Empire.

 2.2.
 Hati Sheriff.

-The creation of the Hati Sheriff, which Minister of Foreign Affairs and six times Grand Vizier Moustaffa Ressit Pasha greatly contributed to, was co-ordinated in such a way that would satisfy both the conservative Muslims as well as the liberals.
+The creation of the Hati Sheriff which Minister of Foreign Affairs and six times Grand Vizier Moustaffa Ressit Pasha greatly contributed to, was co-ordinated in such a way that would satisfy both the conservative Muslims as well as the liberals.
 The table of privileges that was issued on 21 October/3 November 1839 contained the following points of privileges;

 - Warranty of life assurance, honesty and property on all subjects.